salian/soupara/README.md

 A few pre-assembled prototype units are available for review and purchase.

 #### Component Kits
 A few kits including PCB and components are available to buy.
 Basic soldering skills are needed; most components are through-hole however there is one single component (RGB LED) which needs SMD soldering.
+An [assembly guide](docs/ASSEMBLY.md) is available.

 #### Open Source Hardware
 You can build this using the PCB files and Schematics from the repository.
 The cases can also be downloaded from the [hardware/case folder](hardware/rev%201/case/fdm-printable) for 3D-printing.